Connect with others who understand.

 Overview

-Corgard is generally taken once a day.
+Corgard was generally taken once a day.

-Corgard comes in tablet form.
+Corgard came in tablet form.

 Side effects